-- A. Consumer Assistance Policies and Procedures.
+A. Consumer Assistance Policies and Procedures.
 The Bank acknowledge that excellent customer service is not only a differentiating factor but also leads to creating long term customer loyalty.
-In fact, EqB was the first ever recipient of the "Pantugon Award" given by BSP in recognition of the Bank's efforts to be the country's most responsive bank in addressing the customers' needs expeditiously and treating "Responsiveness" as an essential quality of service excellence, an award that validates its VISION of delivering excellent service and providing responsive and innovative solutions to its customers.
-As part of the Bank's strategy to become one of the most responsive banks to financial consumers, it continuously listens to customers' feedback to further improve their banking experiences with us.
-Thus, for an effective handling of financial consumer concerns, it adopted the following: - 1.
-The corporate structure of the Group on consumer assistance includes an BOD approved table of organization under the supervision of the Office of the President.
-There are defined roles and responsibilities/ tasks for all those involved in the CAMS. - 2.
-For capability building for Consumer Assistance Team, all consumer assistance personnel shall be equipped with the knowledge on the structure and implementation of the Bank's Consumer Assistance Management System (CAMS).
-At the minimum, they shall be provided with periodic trainings on: - a.
+In fact, EqB was the first ever recipient of the "Pantugon Award" given by BSP in recognition of the Bank's efforts to be the country's most responsive bank in addressing the customers' needs expeditiously and treating "Responsiveness" as an essential quality of service excellence, an award that validates its VISION of delivering excellent service and providing responsive banks to financial consumers, it continuously listens to customers' feedback to further improve their banking experiences with us.
+Thus, for an effective handling of financial consumer concerns, it adopted the following:

+1. The corporate structure of the Group on consumer assistance includes an BOD approved table of organization under the supervision of the Office of the President.
+There are defined roles and responsibilities/ tasks for all those involved in the CAMS.

+2. For capability building for Consumer Assistance Team, all consumer assistance personnel shall be equipped with the knowledge on the structure and implementation of the Bank's Consumer Assistance Management System (CAMS).
+At the minimum, they shall be provided with periodic trainings on:

+- a.
 Solid interpersonal skills/customer service. - b.
 Basic and advance listening skills. - c.
 Written and verbal communication skills. - d.
 Handling financial consumer feedback. - e.
 Dealing with difficult people. - f.
 Problem solving and conflict resolution. - g.
 Bank corporate structure and products and services. - h.
-Consumer Protection Policy and related manual.

-3. Consumer Assistance Process and Timeline
+Consumer Protection Policy and related manual. - 3.
+Consumer Assistance Process and Timeline